lizardfs/lizardfs-docker-volume-plugin/README.md

 The replication goal option can be used to set the LizardFS replication goal on a newly created volume.
 The goal can be any valid goal name or number that exists on the LizardFS master.
 See the LizardFS [documentation](https://docs.lizardfs.com/adminguide/replication.html) for more information.

-Note that even after a volume has been created and a goal has been set, it is still possible to manually change the goal of the volume directory on the LizardFS filesystem manually.
+Note that even after a volume has been created, and a goal has been set, it is still possible to manually change the goal of the volume directory on the LizardFS filesystem manually.
 For example, assuming you have mounted the LizardFS filesystem manually ( not using a docker volume ):

     lizardfs setgoal goal_name /mnt/mfs/docker/volumes/volume_name